Clarifey/Splatoon2-Octoexpansion-Points-Farm/README.md

 ```
 avrdude -v -patmega32u4 -cavr109 -PCOM -Uflash:w:Joystick.hex
 ```
+In Splatoon2 in the normal Lobby press plus and go to the settings and change the right stick Sensy to 0.

+After thath go in octo expansion in the grey line and play the Level DO2 with the two snipers.

+And After thath plug the arduino in when you in the normal Octo Expansion Underground Bahn dont press anthing on your controller.

 Have Fun with it if any Problem or Question ask me.

 #### Thanks